CodeWithAloha/resilienthawaii.org/content/_index.md

+---
+Title: Hawaii COVID-19 Resources
+---

-COVID-19 Resources for Hawaii
+# Hawaii COVID-19 Resources

 **Please feel free to share this document using this link**: [https://bit.ly/covid19hawaii](https://bit.ly/covid19hawaii)

-You can always download a PDF of the latest version of this document here: [Hawaii Covid-19 Resources.pdf](https://docs.google.com/document/d/109TuM6aemnurZg91l2vjMVzTW2Ax3dkdNO3PacSnrD4/export?format=pdf)
+You can always download a PDF of the latest version of this document here: [Hawaii Covid-19 Resources.](https://docs.google.com/document/d/109TuM6aemnurZg91l2vjMVzTW2Ax3dkdNO3PacSnrD4/export?format=pdf)[pdf](https://docs.google.com/document/d/109TuM6aemnurZg91l2vjMVzTW2Ax3dkdNO3PacSnrD4/export?format=pdf)

 ## Introduction

 This is a crowdsourced resource of trusted, curated + editorial links specific to Hawaii concerning the novel coronavirus global pandemic (COVID-19/SARS-CoV-2).
 To neighbor island folk, we really need your help filling in the gaps; our networks are primarily on Oahu.
-Here are example cities ([NYC](https://docs.google.com/document/d/18WYGoVlJuXYc3QFN1RABnARZlwDG3aLQsnNokl1KhZQ/edit), [LA](https://laist.com/2020/03/18/coronavirus-los-angeles-covid-19-explained.php)) that we are modeling this document after.
+Here are examples that we are modeling this document after: [NYC United Against Coronavirus](https://docs.google.com/document/d/18WYGoVlJuXYc3QFN1RABnARZlwDG3aLQsnNokl1KhZQ/edit), [Tech:NYC](https://www.google.com/url?q=https://docs.google.com/document/d/12KbEKMrLrZf-nUvuHoFtLPHAARIDEc7kcWTUwBnI8dw/edit&sa=D&ust=1585458826721000&usg=AFQjCNFuLDspcRvdcNBKQk5OQfte3mzaCQ), [COVID-19 Los Angeles Mass Resource List](https://docs.google.com/document/d/1S-WJaMa4q3yNrEBfSFKEdSQArcNc_MTI2LiUA63Ycyg/edit#).
 Let’s do our best to not recreate the wheel.
 We encourage you to [make suggestions to the content in this document](https://support.google.com/docs/answer/6033474).

-**We are doing our best effort to maintain this page, but like everything else you read on the internet, please check the source to make sure it’s up to date!**
+**We are doing our best to maintain this page, but like everything else you read on the internet, please check the source to make sure it’s up to date!**

 ## Contact